-Additionally, we continue to actively monitor macroeconomic conditions and market volatility resulting from global economic developments, political unrest, high inflation, the recent failure of certain banks and financial institutions, and health crises, such as the COVID-19 pandemic.
+Additionally, we continue to actively monitor macroeconomic conditions and market volatility resulting from global economic developments, political unrest, high inflation, the recent failure of certain banks and financial institutions, and health crises.
 While we believe such factors have had no significant impact on our business or financial results during the periods presented, future developments and potential impacts on our business are uncertain and cannot be predicted with confidence.

-As of March 31, 2023, we had cash, cash equivalents and investments of approximately \$103.4 million, which we believe will fund our operating expenses and capital expenditure requirements into the third quarter of 2024.
+As of June 30, 2023, we had cash, cash equivalents and investments of approximately \$89.5 million.
+We believe that the net proceeds from our Follow-on Offering in July 2023, together with our existing cash, cash equivalents and investments, will enable us to fund our operating expenses and capital expenditure requirements into the first half of 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and capital resources."
 To finance our operations beyond that point, we will need to raise additional capital, which cannot be assured.
 If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of our product candidates or other research and development initiatives.